karthikpalameri/media-enhancement-api/README.md

 # Media Enhancement API

-A Spring Boot application for enhancing images and videos with a priority queue system for processing requests.
+A Spring Boot demonstration project for enhancing images and videos with a priority queue system for processing requests.

+> **Note:** This is a demo project that simulates media enhancement with a 5-second delay.
+In a production environment, this would be replaced with actual image/video enhancement algorithms.

 ## Features